aivis Engine v2 - Constraint Navigator - User Guide

 build_xy_report(config)

 Additionally, the config needs to contain references to the respective engine's output files, e.g. "analysisReportFile": "/path/to/analysis-report.json".
-The full call to create a report for any engine can be found in python or argo examples of the respective engine.
+The full call to create a report for any engine can for example be found in the python or argo examples of the respective engine.

 Expert Configuration